verrazzano/docs/content/en/docs/guides/Installation.md

 - curl

-If you are using Oracle Linux 7, then these requirements can be installed as shown:
+If you are using Oracle Linux 7, then these requirements for OCLNE can be installed as shown:

 - sudo yum install -y oracle-olcne-release-el7